 1] Make sure YouTube servers are not down

 Server issues can be one of the reasons that you are getting the “Something went wrong” error on YouTube.
 So, the first thing you should do is make sure the YouTube servers are up and running.
 To do that, you use a free server down detector and find out whether the servers are down or not.
-In case you find out the YouTube services are down at the moment, you will have to wait for its services to be up and running again to fix the error.
+If you find out the YouTube services are down now, you will have to wait for its services to be up and running again to fix the error.

 If the YouTube servers are not down, there might be some other underlying reason that triggers the error.
 So, move down to the next potential fix to resolve the error.

 2] Check your internet connection

 Another cause of this error can be related to your internet.
 This error can be triggered if you are dealing with some network connectivity issues.
 To resolve the issue, you can try fixing internet issues using the below tricks:

 - Check the speed of your internet and see if it is good enough to watch videos on YouTube.